Otto von Bismarck: Kulturkampf

-The British ambassador Odo Russell reported to London in October 1872 that Bismarck's plans were backfiring by strengthening the ultramontane (pro-papal) position inside German Catholicism:

-"The German Bishops, who were politically powerless in Germany and theologically in opposition to the Pope in Rome, have now become powerful political leaders in Germany and enthusiastic defenders of the now infallible Faith of Rome, united, disciplined, and thirsting for martyrdom, thanks to Bismarck's uncalled for antiliberal declaration of War on the freedom they had hitherto peacefully enjoyed."
+The British ambassador Odo Russell reported to London in October 1872 that Bismarck's plans were backfiring by strengthening the ultramontane (pro-papal) position inside German Catholicism: "The German Bishops, who were politically powerless in Germany and theologically in opposition to the Pope in Rome, have now become powerful political leaders in Germany and enthusiastic defenders of the now infallible Faith of Rome, united, disciplined, and thirsting for martyrdom, thanks to Bismarck's uncalled for antiliberal declaration of War on the freedom they had hitherto peacefully enjoyed."

-The Catholics reacted by organizing themselves and strengthening the Centre Party.
-Bismarck, a devout pietistic Protestant, was alarmed that secularists and socialists were using the Kulturkampf to attack all religion.
+The Catholics reacted by organising themselves and strengthening the Centre Party.
+Bismarck, a devout pietistic Protestant, was alarmed that secularists and socialists were using the Kulturkampf to attack all religions.
 He abandoned it in 1878 to preserve his remaining political capital since he now needed the Centre Party votes in his new battle against socialism.
 Pius IX died that year, replaced by the more pragmatic Pope Leo XIII who negotiated away most of the anti-Catholic laws.
 The Pope kept control of the selection of bishops, and Catholics for the most part supported unification and most of Bismarck's policies.
-However, they never forgot his culture war and preached solidarity to present organized resistance should it ever be resumed.
+However, they never forgot his culture war and preached solidarity to present organised resistance should it ever be resumed.

 Steinberg comments: The anti-Catholic hysteria in many European countries belongs in its European setting.
 Bismarck's campaign was not unique in itself, but his violent temper, intolerance of opposition, and paranoia that secret forces had conspired to undermine his life's work, made it more relentless.
 His rage drove him to exaggerate the threat from Catholic activities and to respond with very extreme measures. ...
 As Odo Russell wrote to his mother, [Lady Emily Russell,] "The demonic is stronger in him than in any man I know." ...
 The bully, the dictator, and the "demonic" combined in him with the self-pity and the hypochondria to create a constant crisis of authority, which he exploited for his own ends. ...
 Opponents, friends, and subordinates all remarked on Bismarck as "demonic", a kind of uncanny, diabolic personal power over men and affairs.
 In these years of his greatest power, he believed that he could do anything.